-In addition, if you already follow a budget, you can easily build a plan for savings.
+In addition, if you already follow a budget, you can easily build a plan for saving money.
 Simply make a small addition to your savings account (even as little as $20 a month) a part of your expenses.
 That way, you plan with it rather than hoping that some money will be left over at the end.

 8. Never Stop Looking for Scholarships

 Scholarships are essentially free money that you can use to pay for college.
 The hunt for scholarships shouldn’t be over by the time you get in.
 Some of your financial aid might be renewable, if you re-apply; you just need to know when and how to do that.
 In addition, thousands of scholarships are available to new and continuing students every year.
 Scholarships are essentially free money that you can use to pay for college.
 This U.S. Department of Education Guide can help you in the process of finding them, applying, and adding to your money.

 Some of your classes might have their textbooks available at the school’s library.
 You may also find digital and physical subscriptions to journals and magazines in your major, which means you won’t need to pay for them yourself.
 Finally, you can save a large sum of money by using the library’s printer, rather than investing in one of your own.
 If it’s easy to access, the library might just become your favorite spot on campus.

 10. Plan Beyond Graduation